ARTICLE II: BOARD OF DIRECTORS

 with his/her duties.
 The Deputy Webmaster will perform the Webmaster’s

-duties in the event ofthe absence or disability of the Webmaster.
+duties in the event of the absence or disability of the Webmaster.
 This

 position can be held by an existing officer.

-ARTICLE III: BOARD OF ADVISORS
+ARTICLE III: BOARD OF ADVISERS

 provide advice to the AMEJA Board.